-Program income is money earned as a result of your award-supported project activities.
+Program income is money earned from your award-supported project activities.
 You must use program income for the purposes and under the conditions of the award.
 Find more about program income at 45 CFR 75.307.

 Indirect costs

 Indirect costs have a common or joint purpose across more than one project and cannot be easily separated by project.